 NASBA CPE Credit

-Identify regulatory issues that are unique to registered funds and private equity funds
+- Identify regulatory issues that are unique to private equity funds

-Identify cybersecurity and data privacy issues for investment advisers
+- Put into practice cybersecurity and data privacy lessons for investment advisers

 The Investment Adviser Association is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org.